Anime’s had a bad reputation for a LONG time.

 This “reach” has an indirect impact on anime’s reputation, growth, respect and curiosity for the industry.
 And why people are into it.

-This is true even outside of websites and platforms like YouTube.
+This is true even outside of

 It’s ALL of these platforms combined that push a positive message about anime, and that continues to make the industry more attractive.